-The objective of the waterworks capital investment strategy is to address anticipated waterworks infrastructure maintenance and future infrastructure replacements in a timely fashion so as to ensure the municipal waterworks provides safe drinking water and that wastewater is managed responsibly for residents and businesses.
+The objective of the waterworks capital investment strategy is to address anticipated waterworks infrastructure maintenance and future infrastructure replacements in a timely fashion to ensure the municipal waterworks provides safe drinking water and that wastewater is managed responsibly for residents and businesses.
 The strategy uses the waterworks system assessment that was required by Saskatchewan Environment for infrastructure planning.

-To cover the costs of future waterworks infrastructure maintenance and replacements, Council will need to undertake, in the future, a combination of increasing water and sewer rates to build the utility reserves and if needed long term borrowing.
+To cover the costs of future waterworks infrastructure maintenance and replacements, Council will need to undertake, in the future, a combination of increasing water rates, sewer rates and infrastructure fee to build the utility reserves and if needed long term borrowing.